 Both editors produce good-looking results.
 Paperform’s document approach is better for content-heavy pages.
 Fomr’s canvas approach is better for structured forms with controlled layouts.

-Fomr vs Paperform: design and customization
+Fomr vs Paperform: design

 Both Fomr and Paperform are design-focused form builders.
 Paperform offers customizable themes, background images, custom fonts, and the ability to create branded form pages.
-The design tools are solid — but they all require a paid plan.
+The design tools are solid, but they all require a paid plan.

 Which one is right for you?